What are dental implants?

 Depending on your health insurance plan and the reason for your tooth loss, coverage may be possible.
 However, dental implants are not usually covered by insurance and the costs fall on the patient.

-The cosmetic dentistry team at Lake Pointe Dental Group is happy to help answer any questions you might have about dental implants.
+The cosmetic dentistry team at Lake Pointe Dental Group is happy to help answer any questions you might have about dental implants in O’Fallon, IL.
 Contact us today for help with your dental implant needs!